 101 N State Rte 89A // +1 928-204-2223

-Many of the Sedona restaurants with fantastic views are only open for lunch or dinner.
+Many of the fantastic Sedona restaurants with a view are only open for lunch or dinner.
 Wildflower Bread Company in Uptown Sedona is the perfect place to get a cup of coffee and a pastry.
 You can also sit on the outdoor patio soaking in the scenery.

 Wildflower is a local Arizona chain that is somewhat similar to the national restaurant chain, Panera Bread.
 You order at the counter and they’ll bring your food out to you.
 Or if you order a bakery item, they’ll serve you right there at the counter.
 They bake freshly made bread, and have expanded their menu into breakfast, lunch, dinner, and bakery items.
 I’d recommend going for breakfast or lunch.